 The sound I heard was completely wrong and everything was out of balance.
 The bass was booming and overbearing.
 The vocal appeared from two-thirds of the way up the wall.
 The sound stage was small and nothing was happening in the middle.

-The first task was to move the speakers 25 centimeters nearer to the rear wall and 25 centimeters closer together.
+The first task was to move the speakers 25 centimetres nearer to the rear wall and 25 centimetres closer together.
 Luckily the units were on wheels the move was easy.
-Also the initial position I chose turned out to be very good.
+Also, the initial position I chose turned out to be very good.

 As you can see from the picture, the move was large in comparison to the room size and listening position.
-I wish to point out it is only necessary to move a loudspeaker just a few centimeters.
-And then fine tune by moving just one or even a half centimeter at a time.
+I wish to point out it is only necessary to move a loudspeaker just a few centimetres.
+And then fine-tune by moving just one or even a half centimetre at a time.

-By moving the toe-in angle a very small amount, it was possible to have the vocals exactly at ‘center stage’.
-And so nice to hear Rod where he should be and not half way up the wall!
+By moving the toe-in angle a very small amount, it was possible to have the vocals exactly at ‘centre stage’.
+And so nice to hear Rod where he should be and not halfway up the wall!

-The loudspeakers had to have a very small toe in which was about one centimeter off center and this was enough to make the sound dispersion correct.
+The loudspeakers had to have a very small toe in which was about one centimetre off centre and this was enough to make the sound dispersion correct.

-Also, the loudspeakers ended up with exactly the same measurement from left driver center to the right driver center.
-This measurement was the same as the measurement from the listening position to the center of the loudspeakers.
+Also, the loudspeakers ended up with exactly the same measurement from the left driver centre to the right driver centre.
+This measurement was the same as the measurement from the listening position to the centre of the loudspeakers.
 And so creating the ‘sound triangle’.

 The initial adjustments had been completed and we took turns to sit in the listening position to hear the results.
 A few more small adjustments were made and the system started to sound really good.

 The bass was tight, The vocals were centre stage and the sound stage excellent.
 The system was now up to 9/10.
 But something was not sounding quite right.
 If you remember earlier I said the notes seem to be somehow cut off and there was a certain lack of life to the music.

 My friend had many different cables he had collected over the years and we started to try different combinations.
 First, the power cords as these are normally the culprits.